 According to the GCE board, there was an 11.97 percentage improvement in the general performance of the examination compared to last year.
 In 2020, the success rate stood at 62.27% and this year it has increased to 74.24%.

-A-Levels and O-Levels Cameroon GCE results 2021 Pass Rates
+A-Levels and O-Levels Cameroon GCE results 2021 Statistics

-The pass rate for Cameroon GCE results 2021 per level in the different examinations organised by the GCE board stands as follows:
+The pass rate for Cameroon GCE results 2021 per level in the different examinations organized by the GCE board stands as follows:

 Advanced Levels Generals = 78.36% pass